 Due to political and civil turmoil in the country, governments around the world have updated their travel advisories and recommended that tourists change their travel plans to avoid Nicaragua.
 This brought tourism to a halt in 2018 and many tourist-based businesses were closed for an extended period.

 Since December 2018, civil unrest in the country has come to a halt and as a result of the gained stability, hotels and tourist areas started to reopen their doors.
 Since then, tourism has slowly returned and more people are catching on to visiting Nicaragua as a budget-friendly destination.
+That said, some countries — like the United States — still maintain higher-level travel advisories out of caution.
+While these may sound alarming, they often reflect political tensions more than on-the-ground risks for tourists.

 Petty crimes such as robbery and theft are the most common offenses in Nicaragua.
 These usually take place in the capital of Managua and larger cities such as Granada and Leon.